/ Human Resources

 In addition to the situations previously described, an employee will be subject to discharge if his/her work or behavior is, in the College's sole judgment, unnecessary, unacceptable or unsatisfactory.
 Any severance pay is at the discretion of the College.
 Pay for wages earned to date of termination will be granted and added to the final paycheck.

 There may be times when conditions at the College no longer require the continuation of a particular position.
 If this happens, an attempt will be made to find another suitable position for the employee.
-If no other suitable position is available, two weeks’ notice will be given.
-Pay for two weeks may be given in lieu of notice if the College prefers.
+In the event no other position is available, the employee will be permanently laid off and eligible for unemployment.

 Breaks in Service